teddyjfpender/storing-and-requesting-objects/Wallet-zkApp-Interaction-Storing-and-Requesting-Objects.md

 ## Motivation

 A robust integration between wallets and zkApps is essential for Mina's evolving ecosystem.
-It is necessary to create standards that capitalise on Mina's unique features such as client-side proving and recursive proving thereby potentially simplifying the experience for numerous protocol users.
+It is necessary to create standards that capitalize on Mina's unique features such as client-side proving and recursive proving thereby potentially simplifying the experience for numerous protocol users.
 This is especially important when zkApps require arguments to either smart contracts or provable programs that do not exist on-chain nor are queryable, examples include interacting with applications that require proof objects from prior interactions, as well as applications that require verifiable credential proofs as arguments to smart contracts and provable programs.
 Extending the wallet Mina provider API for facilitating interactions with zkApps that have these or similar requirements can improve interaction between wallets and zkApps as well as allow zkApp developers to explore new idea-spaces for zkApp design and implementation.

 ## Specification
 In the Web3 application ecosystem, which includes decentralized applications (dapps) and zkApps, it's a norm for key management software, known as "wallets," to make their API accessible through a JavaScript object in a web page—often termed "the Provider."